 Select a beneficiary

-If no one is named, assets could end up in probate and beneficiaries could be taking distributions faster than they expected (which could also happen if an estate becomes the beneficiary).
+If no one is named, your assets could end up in probate and your beneficiaries could be taking distributions faster than they expected (which could also happen if your estate becomes the beneficiary).
 In many cases, spousal beneficiaries are ideal because they have several advantages over other beneficiaries, including the marital deduction for the federal estate tax.

 The minimum distributions regulations have significantly simplified the calculation of lifetime distributions as well as expanded the options available to beneficiaries after the participant's death.
 If your goal is to take the least out of your IRA or qualified plan as possible, it is imperative that you and your heirs educate yourselves on the options available to enable you to reach your goals.
-Consult with a legal or tax advisor to discuss the best way to structure a qualified retirement plan or IRA assets to take advantage of the new rules.
+Consult with your legal or tax professional to discuss the best way to structure your qualified retirement plan or IRA assets to take advantage of the new rules.

 Talk to your family without delay

 You should consult your legal and tax professionals before making any decisions concerning estate planning.
 It's equally important to talk with those who may bequeath a retirement legacy to you -- such as parents or grandparents -- to see what type of tax planning they've put in place.
 Opening the doors to this discussion could make your tax burden lighter later on and bring peace of mind to your family.
 Likewise, talk to them about your wishes.
 With careful planning, your retirement assets can remain as vital as they had been during your lifetime.
 Consulting a financial professional can help ensure that your plans are consistent with your objectives.

 Equitable believes that education is a key step toward addressing your financial goals, and this discussion serves simply as an informational and educational resource.
 It does not constitute investment advice, nor does it make a direct or indirect recommendation of any particular product or of the appropriateness of any particular investment-related option. your unique needs, goals and circumstances require the individualized attention of your financial professional.